GDSC-KIIT/certificate_generator/README.md

 ### CSV File
 This file containg Name and corresponding email adress fo the participants if u choose to use an excel file here instead of .csv you can find instructions below

+But using a CSV file is strongly recommended

 Please note that the first row should be ```name```  and  `email` as shown below